mobiedock-lmu/solar-scooter-project/Documents/SoftwareTestPlan.md

 - 8.2.1.6 Find nearby free-standing or docked vehicles from the map
 - 8.3.1.2 Plan a trip, and use the app to end the trip and subsequently dock the scooter.
 ### 8.4.2  Final Acceptance Test Procedures
-Guide a user through the entire process of booking and completing a round-trip scooter excursion (after creating a Mobiedock account and loggin in):
+Guide a user through the entire process of booking and completing a round-trip scooter excursion (after creating a Mobiedock account and login in):
 - The trip should involve at least 4 total miles of travel.
 - On the way there, have the user choose any scooter or bike that is near them (undocked).
 - Plan the trip from that scooter to a charging station that is at least 2 miles away.